IABTechLab/uid2docs/api/v2/sdks/client-side-identity.md

 [UID2 Overview](../../../README.md) > [Getting Started](../../README.md) > [v2](../README.md) > [SDKs](./README.md) > Client-Side Identity

-# Client-Side Identity JavaScript SDK (v2)
+# Client-Side JavaScript SDK (v2)

-Use this UID2 SDK to facilitate the process of establishing client identity using UID2 and retrieving advertising tokens.
+Use this SDK to facilitate the process of establishing client identity using UID2 and retrieving advertising tokens.
 The following sections describe the high-level [workflow](#workflow-overview) for establishing UID2 identity, provide the SDK [API reference](#api-reference), and explain the [UID2 cookie format](#uid2-cookie-format).

-- For integration steps for content publishers, see [UID2 SDK Integration Guide](../guides/publisher-client-side.md).
+- For integration steps for content publishers, see [Client-Side JavaScript SDK Integration Guide](../guides/publisher-client-side.md).
 - For an [example application](https://example-jssdk-integ.uidapi.com/) documentation, see the [UID2 SDK Integration Example](https://github.com/UnifiedID2/uid2-examples/blob/main/publisher/standard/README.md) guide.

 >NOTE: Within this documentation, the term "identity" refers to a package of UID2 tokens, including the advertising token.